jonesbrett/Python-3-Cheatsheet/pages/data.md

-# Data Structures
+# Data Collections

-There are four different types of Data Structure, Lists, Dictionaries, Tuples and Sets:
+There are four different types of Data Collections which are built into Python, Lists, Dictionaries, Tuples and Sets:

 ## Lists